 Whether you choose ‘to listen in a frivolous way’ is up to you:

-The Ghost Amusement Scroll makes him famous and instantly identifiable wherever he goes.
-They’re painted after Jin Nong’s death.
-Since business turns for the worse in Yangzhou, Luo Ping decides to use his reputation and make a new start in Beijing where business is flourishing and where creative talent is being attracted from around the world.
-Luo Ping’s fame, after painting his Ghost Amusement Scroll, quickly establishes him with many important intellectuals and sophisticated members of high society there.
+The Ghost Amusement Scroll set Luo Ping’s fame and made him instantly identifiable wherever he went, and it was painted after Jin Nong’s death.
+When business turned for the worse in Yangzhou, Luo Ping decided to use his reputation and make a new start in Beijing, where business was flourishing and creative talent collected from around the world.
+Luo Ping’s fame, after painting his Ghost Amusement Scroll, quickly established him with many important intellectuals and sophisticated members of high society there.

-This begins his back and forth sojourns from Beijing to Yangzhou for the next two decades.
-He establishes himself in Beijing then lives and works with his beloved family for several years in Yangzhou, with side trips to other places.
-Back in Beijing he learns his beloved wife has died, age forty-seven, in 1779.
-He’s heartbroken.
-After arranging the funeral, he composes a poem to express his sorrow for being unable to return and be with her at the time of her death.
+This began his back and forth sojourns from Beijing to Yangzhou for the next two decades.
+He established himself in Beijing, while living and working near his beloved family in Yangzhou, with side trips to other places.
+While in Beijing in 1779, he learned that his beloved wife had died, age 47, and he was heartbroken.
+After arranging the funeral, he composed a poem to express his sorrow for being unable to return and be with her at the time of her death.

 My departure was [to be followed] by my return.